dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 We need to first determine which column names occur in multiple tables with different information.
 They are: "ID" and "Name".
 All the other column names are unique across all tables.
-We will rename each "ID" and "Name"-column by adding the "Language_", "Parameter_" and "Form_" in front, resp.
+We will rename each "ID" and "Name"-column by adding the "Language_", "Parameter_" and "Form_" in front, respectively based on the table-type.
 Now we have matching column names in the different tables that point to the same information.
-"Parameter_ID" in the ParameterTable can be meaningfully matched to the column "Parameter_ID" in the FormTable.
+"Parameter_ID" in the ParameterTable can be meaningfully matched to the column "Parameter_ID" in the FormTable and so forth.
 After this renaming, we can now join the tables directly - see example output below.

 | Form_ID         | Parameter_ID | Language_ID | Form   | Source        | Glottocode | Concepticon_ID | Parameter_Name| Language_name |